Cambridge is unusual in offering a broad Engineering degree, which specialises only in later years.

 Engineering is one of the larger subjects taught in Peterhouse, with typically 10 undergraduates being admitted each year.
 There is also a strong community of graduate students working towards the M.Phil. and Ph.D.

 In terms of entry requirements, A level Mathematics and A level Physics (or their equivalents) are essential, and it is expected that candidates who have had the opportunity to study A level Further Mathematics at school, or perhaps through the Advanced Mathematics Support Programme, will have done so.
-There is the opportunity to state on your application form if you have not had the opportunity to take Further Mathematics.
+There is the opportunity to state on your My Cambridge Application Form if you have not had the opportunity to take Further Mathematics.
 Science and technology subjects are desirable and Chemistry is of some use generally.
 We consider Mathematics and Physics essential subjects for Engineering, and we would expect the highest levels of achievement to be in these subjects, whatever the qualifications studied.
 For applicants studying the International Baccalaureate, we expect the Mathematics option taken to be Analysis and Approaches.
 If this is not available to you, please contact the Admissions Office.

 Where candidates have an element of choice in the options or modules of their school Mathematics course, it may be helpful to consider the core knowledge assumed at the start of the Engineering course.
 Both mechanics and pure mathematics are immediately relevant to Engineering.